 One of the most convincing proofs of the truth of the Ancient Interpretation of this text, as thus declared by the CHURCH OF ENGLAND, is to be found in the almost countless discrepancies of the Expositors who have deserted that Interpretation.

 There is a large and consistent body of Interpreters, dating from the second century, and continued for many hundred years in all parts of Christendom, in favour of the Ancient Exposition; whereas, on the contrary, the Expositions at variance with it, which have been propounded in modern times, have no ancient authority in their favour; and are as inconsistent with one another as they are irreconcilable with the teaching of Christian Antiquity.”6

-- The 1878 Churchman Magazine reflected such intensity on this matter.
-A number of letters to the editor argue against a minister of the Irvingite Church, John Davenport, who previously wrote that Pentecost was not foreign languages or for the purpose of universal propagation.
-A writer replied that this was the weakest and most untenable position to make on this subject.7
+The 1878 Churchman Magazine reflected such intensity on this matter.
+A number of letters to the editor argue against a minister of the Irvingite Church, John Davenport, who previously wrote that Pentecost was not foreign languages or for the purpose of universal propagation—an insinuation that accidentally aligns with the concept of ecstatic utterances.
+The Magazine published a reader response about Davenport’s claims.
+He insisted that this was the weakest and most untenable position to make on this subject.7

 Although the sampling is small, these writers demonstrate that there was a traditional definition that was in the process of being abandoned and being replaced by a new one.
 These objections were relatively minor compared to the momentum the doctrine of glossolalia had already accrued.
 The spirit of the times was decidedly shifting to the new definition.